 Available to full-time undergraduates with exceptional financial need.
 Consideration will be given only to students who have the lowest family contribution and will also receive a Federal Pell Grant.
 Funds are allocated to the university by the Department of Education.

-Please note: UNC does not participate in the Federal TEACH Grant.
+Please note: At the recommendation of the College of Education, UNC does not participate in the Federal TEACH Grant.

 Colorado Student Grant (CSG)

 Funded by the General Assembly and awarded to resident, full-time undergraduates with financial need.

 Funded by UNC and awarded to full-time undergraduates with financial need.